Read this information - it could save your life!

 The most obvious risk from electricity is electrocution through contact with a live circuit.
 This is where an electrical current flows through the body which can result in the heart stopping to work (cardiac arrest).

 It's actually the current that is important rather than the voltage, but due to the resistance of the body you can't get a dangerous current without there being sufficiently high voltage.
 You can work this out yourself using ohms law, but the important thing as far as this is concerned is to remember the safety principles.
 Generally you are relatively safe dealing with voltages of less than 50V, but anything above that can be dangerous.

 You are generally safe from electrocution on most electronic circuits that run off domestic batteries, including 12v car batteries.
 There may however be batteries in your home that can pose a real danger, such as the output from a UPS (uninterruptible power supply) for a computer, or if you have a home energy system such as solar panels.

 Even if you equipment is designed to run at less than the dangerous voltage for electrocution it may still pose a risk of burns, fire or even explosion - so keep reading.

-You may have heard some people say that AC is more dangerous than DC power.
+You may have heard some people say that AC is more dangerous than DC power, or vice-versa.
 Rather than get into too much debate over one vs. the other both AC and DC at high voltages can be lethal.
 AC is considered to be more likely to cause cardiac arrest by interrupting with the electrical signals controlling the heart, but DC can cause burns and both can still kill so debating the differences is pretty academic.
 Just remember electricity can kill if it has sufficient voltage and current whether it's AC or DC.

 The following are ways to reduce the risk of an electrical shock.